Parik27/IV.EFLC.Rainbomizer/README.md

 <a href="https://media.discordapp.net/attachments/681997133351747585/682871480048025644/unknown.png"> <img src="https://media.discordapp.net/attachments/681997133351747585/682871480048025644/unknown.png?width=912&height=513"></a>

-A modification for Grand Theft Auto: IV and Episodes for Liberty City that randomizes various aspects of the game from vehicles and sounds to missions and weapons.
+A modification for Grand Theft Auto IV and Episodes from Liberty City that randomizes various aspects of the game from vehicles and sounds to missions and weapons.
 <hr>
 <p align="center">
   <a href="http://rainbomizer.com/"><strong>homepage</strong></a> •